5argon/arkham-starter/sveltekit/src/lib/md/assembler.md

 However there are some kind of overlaps that can be solved easily :

+- Overlaps of Permanent Asset cards can be easily pretended that you have one after spending the XP, or find a random piece of paper and write something on it.
+Since they do not need to go into the deck, a genuine card is not required.
 - Overlaps of cards that has a bonus copy in Revised Core Set.
 For example, 3 decks all using Charisma card entry **from Dunwich Legacy** will be shown as overlaps 3/2, since Dunwich box gave you 2.
 However you actually have 4 copies, not 2, because Revised Core Set also gave you 2 more.
 - Overlaps of cards that has a duplicate in Investigator Starter Decks.
 This is very likely to be **Vicious Blow** and **Deduction** entry from Core Set. (arkhamdb never pick card entries from the Starter Decks if there is one in the Core Set.)
 If you have Nathaniel Cho or Harvey Walters, then you have 2 more copies of each that can resolve conflict naturally.
 - Overlaps of generic Core Set draw-1 double icon skills.
 There are some other level 0 cards also with double icons or more, but not neutral and the draw effect is replaced with something else.
 Examples from the first 4 expansions :